Head of Music: Mrs K Sidwell

 In Year 9, students choose two Creative and Expressive Arts options from Drama, Fine Art, Music and Photography.
 Choosing two Creative and Expressive Arts subjects allows students to have more time to develop a broader range of skills, which will make the transition easier at GCSE.
 Students cover the following topics:

-- Bank Project and Great Musicians: Students will learn about great musicians and will take inspiration from these to develop their own performance skills in a band project.
+- Band Project and Great Musicians: Students will learn about great musicians and will take inspiration from these to develop their own performance skills in a band project.

 - Chrome Song Maker Composition: Students will use Chrome Song Maker to develop their music technology and composing skills.